Two-time ACC player of the year Etienne returning to Clemson

 He gained 1,614 yards and 19 touchdowns this season.
 He holds the ACC career mark with 56 rushing TDs this year.

-Etienne followed the path of his former teammates in defensive line All-Americans Clelin Ferrell, Dexter Lawrence and Christian Wilkins who all came back for their senior years after losing in the College Football Playoff semifinals following the 2017 season.
+Etienne followed the path of his former teammates in defensive line All-Americans Clelin Ferrell and Christian Wilkins who came back for their senior years after losing in the College Football Playoff semifinals following the 2017 season.

-The group all became first-round NFL picks after helping Clemson win the national championship last season.
+The two became first-round NFL picks after helping Clemson win the national championship last season.

+Terrell is a 6-1, 190-pound cornerback from Atlanta who had 34 tackles, two interceptions and three pass breakups this season.
+He has been projected as a late first-round or second-round NFL draft pick.

 More AP college football coverage: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25